microsoft/aed-rust-learn-content/automated-tests/includes/5-integration-tests.md

  test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-Inspecting the output reveals that Rust places each kind of test is a differnt section:
+Inspecting the output reveals that Rust places each kind of test is a different section: unit tests, integration tests, and documentation tests.

-1.  unit tests,
-2.  integration tests, and
-3.  documentation tests.

-In the integration tests section we can see that our two tests inside the `tests/pizzas.rs` file
-were collected and executed by the test suite.
+In the integration tests section we can see that our two tests inside the `tests/pizzas.rs` file were collected and executed by the test suite.

-Keep in mind that only library crates can be tested via integration tests because binary crates
-don't expose any functionality that other crates can use.
-Nonetheless, many Rust crates that provide
-a binary have a succinct `src/main.rs` file that calls logic that lives in a `src/lib.rs` file.
+Keep in mind that only library crates can be tested via integration tests because binary crates don't expose any functionality that other crates can use.
+Nonetheless, many Rust crates that provide a binary have a succinct `src/main.rs` file that calls logic that lives in a `src/lib.rs` file.
 Using that structure, integration tests can test the important parts of the code.